Krišjānis Kariņš: Member of European Parliament

 In July 2009, Kariņš became a Member of European Parliament.
 He was a Member of the Committee on Industry, Research and Energy, substitute in the Committee on Economic and Monetary Affairs and was a substitute in the Special Committee on Tax Rulings and Other Measures Similar in Nature or Effect.
 In the Parliament he was part of the European People's Party, the largest political grouping the parliament.
 He was also a member of the Reconciliation of European Histories Group.
 Kariņš was re-elected at the 2014 European Parliament election.

 In a May 2015 interview, Kariņš argued in favor of Latvia accepting its controversial quota of refugees proposed by the European Union in order to alleviate the European migrant crisis, saying that in the future Latvia would expect help from other EU countries in settling Ukrainian migrants from a potential major crisis.

-Upon assuming the prime ministership, Aleksejs Loskutovs took his seat in European Parliament.
+When Kariņš assumed the prime ministership, Aleksejs Loskutovs took his seat in European Parliament.